HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 In 2020 the amount of desktop websites increased 2.76 times, while mobile just 1.5 times.
 In 2021 mobile availability for SSGs built sites became way better than in 2020, and this year there are ~1.9 times more sites than 2020.

 ## Geographic adoption

+In this section we will go over geographic adoption for Jamstack.
+Explore distribution over countries and regions.

 ### Adoption by Country